GabeScott/standard-works-vault/General Conference/2025 April - My Love for the Savior Is My “Why”.md

 Please don’t misunderstand my point about having activities and traditions or setting goals and working hard to achieve them; there is nothing wrong with this.
 However, I invite you to open your hearts and minds to the opportunity and blessing of understanding why we do these things and how we practice our religion.

 A prime example of Christ-centered traditions is the challenge President Dallin H. Oaks extended to all of us in the name of the First Presidency.
-President Oaks said: “As we enter this new year, let us prepare for an Easter celebration of the atoning sacrifice of Jesus Christ. ...
-No matter what others believe or do, we should celebrate the Resurrection of our living Savior by studying His teachings and helping to establish Easter traditions in our society as a whole, especially within our own families.”
-As you can see, it is not just an invitation to have traditions.
+President Oaks said: “As we enter this new year, let us prepare for an Easter celebration of the atoning sacrifice of Jesus Christ. … No matter what others believe or do, we should celebrate the Resurrection of our living Savior by studying His teachings and helping to establish Easter traditions in our society as a whole, especially within our own families.”[^4] As you can see, it is not just an invitation to have traditions.
 Instead, we use these traditions as a means to learn more about the Savior and remember His Resurrection.

 The more we can connect the reason with our love for the Savior, the more we will be able to receive what we need or are seeking.
 President Nelson said, “Whatever questions or problems you have, the answer is always found in the life and teachings of Jesus Christ.”
 And then he extended this invitation: “Learn more about His Atonement, His love, His mercy, His doctrine, and His restored gospel of healing and progression.
 Turn to Him!
-Follow Him!”
+Follow Him!”[^5]

 Ponder this in your hearts and minds: Do you believe President Nelson’s invitation had the intention of helping us prepare a checklist where we will accumulate more knowledge and complete tasks so we can check off his invitation from our to-do lists?
 Or is he inviting us to consider the aspects of these eternal truths and principles as an opportunity to understand the “why” and connect the Savior’s covenantal love for us with our lifelong discipleship journey?